awsdocs/amazon-ec2-user-guide/doc_source/placement-groups.md

 1. Choose **Launch Instance**\.
 Complete the wizard as directed, taking care to do the following:
    + On the **Choose an Amazon Machine Image \(AMI\)** page, select an AMI\.
 To select an AMI you created, choose **My AMIs**\.
    + On the **Choose an Instance Type** page, select an instance type that can be launched into a placement group\.
-   + On the **Configure Instance Details** page, enter the total number of instances that you need in this placement group, as you might not be able to add instances to the placement group later\.
+   + On the **Configure Instance Details** page, the following fields are applicable to placement groups:
+     + For **Number of instances**, enter the total number of instances that you need in this placement group, because you might not be able to add instances to the placement group later\.
-   + On the **Configure Instance Details** page, select the placement group that you created from **Placement group**\.
-If you do not see the **Placement group** list on this page, verify that you have selected an instance type that can be launched into a placement group, as this option is not available otherwise\.
+     + For **Placement group**, select the **Add instance to placement group** check box\.
+If you do not see **Placement group** on this page, verify that you have selected an instance type that can be launched into a placement group; otherwise, this option is not available\.
+     + For **Placement group name**, you can choose to add the instances to an existing placement group or to a new placement group that you create\.
+     + For **Placement group strategy**, choose the appropriate strategy\.
+If you choose **partition**, for **Target partition**, choose **Auto distribution** to have Amazon EC2 do a best effort to distribute the instances evenly across all the partitions in the group; or, specify the partition in which to launch the instances\.

 **To launch instances into a placement group \(command line\)**